 The profile of the rails also differs.
 Picatinny rails have square, angular slots with sharp edges that ensure a precise fit.
 In contrast, Weaver rails feature a modified dovetail design with rounded slots and an overall lower profile.

-Another difference is height: Picatinny rails are taller than Weaver rails.
+Another difference is the height: Picatinny rails are taller than Weaver rails.
 This additional height can be relevant when mounting optics, but it also provides more stability, especially with heavier attachments.

 Both systems are typically made from aluminum or steel.
 Aluminum is lighter and more resistant to corrosion, while steel offers higher wear resistance.
 The choice of material affects both the weight and durability of the rail.